Between, Georgia

 Between is a town in Walton County, Georgia, United States.
-As of the 2020 census, the city had a population of 402.
+As of the 2020 census, the town had a population of 402.

 History

 The first permanent settlement at Between was made in the 1850s.
 Between was incorporated in 1908 by an act of the Georgia General Assembly.

 It has been suggested by many that the town is called Between because it is equidistant to Atlanta and Athens.
 It is also between Walton County's two largest cities, Loganville and Monroe.
-Actually, strong public opposition to annexation by either Loganville or Monroe resulted in a successful public movement to incorporate the area, which struggled with the challenge of choosing a name for the new city.
+Actually, strong public opposition to annexation by either Loganville or Monroe resulted in a successful public movement to incorporate the area, which struggled with the challenge of choosing a name for the new town.
 Eventually the simplest and most obvious name was chosen.

 Geography

 Between is located at 33°48′50″N 83°48′33″W (33.813956, -83.809170).

 According to the United States Census Bureau, the town has a total area of 0.9 sqmi, all land.